openstack/glance/doc/source/configuring.rst

 * ``cert_file=PATH``

-Path to the the certificate file the server should use when binding to an SSL-wrapped socket.
+Path to the certificate file the server should use when binding to an SSL-wrapped socket.

 Optional.
 Default: not enabled.

 * ``key_file=PATH``

-Path to the the private key file the server should use when binding to an SSL-wrapped socket.
+Path to the private key file the server should use when binding to an SSL-wrapped socket.

 Optional.
 Default: not enabled.